LiuYuancheng/ChatGPT_on_CTF/article/How_AI_Agent_Killed_CTF.md

 ![](img/s_01.png)

 The goal of this discussion is not aim to argue that AI should be removed from CTF competitions.
 Rather, it is to examine how the competition ecosystem is changing and to consider how organizers, challenge designers, and participants can adapt to an environment where autonomous AI agents are becoming an increasingly important competitive tool.
+In this article, I will introduce two parts related AI agent:

+- The widely used AI agents we saw used in different CTF competition and the some paper about the performance of these auto CTF challenge solvers.
+- Some simple features which may delay the AI agents for a while and make the question difficult for people who "only" use AI agent to solve the challenge.

 ```python
 # Author:      Yuancheng Liu